-COMMERCIAL FACILITY - Any structure used for providing, distributing, and selling goods or services in commerce including, but not limited to, hotels, restaurants, bars, rental operations, and rental properties.
+Commercial Facility - Any structure used for providing, distributing, and selling goods or services in commerce, including but not limited to hotels, restaurants, bars, rental operations, and rental properties.

-CONSTRUCTION - Causing or carrying out any building, bulk heading, filling, clearing, excavation, or substantial improvement to land or the size of any structure.
+Construction - The causing or carrying out any building, bulk heading, filling, clearing excavation, or substantial improvement to land or the size of any structure.
 "Building" includes, but is not limited to, all related site work and placement of construction materials on the site.
 "Filling" includes, but is not limited to, disposal of dredged materials.
 "Excavation" includes, but is not limited to, removal or alteration of dunes and dune vegetation and scraping, grading, or dredging a site.
-"Substantial improvements to land or the size of any structure" include, but are not limited to, creation of vehicular or pedestrian trails, landscape work that adversely affects dunes or dune vegetation, and increasing the size of any structure.
+"Substantial improvements to land or the size of any structure" includes, but are not limited to, creation of vehicular or pedestrian trails, landscape work that adversely affects dunes or dune vegetation, and increasing the size of any structure.

-COPPICE MOUNDS - The initial stages of dune growth formed as sand accumulates on the downwind side of plants and other obstructions on or immediately adjacent to the beach seaward of the foredunes.
-Coppice mounds may be un-vegetated.
+Coppice Mounds - The initial stages of dune growth formed as sand accumulates on the downwind side of plants and other obstructions on or immediately adjacent to the beach seaward of the foredunes, and may be un-vegetated.

-CRITICAL DUNE AREAS - Those portions of the beach/dune system as designated by the General Land Office that are located within 1,000 feet of mean high tide of the Gulf of Mexico that contain dunes and dune complexes that are essential to the protection of public beaches, submerged land, and state-owned land, such as public roads and coastal public lands, from nuisance, erosion, storm surge, and high wind and waves.
+Critical Dune Areas - Those portions of the beach/dune system as the Texas General Land Office designates that are located within one thousand (1,000) feet of mean high tide of the Gulf of Mexico that contain dunes and dune complexes that are essential to the protection of public beaches, submerged land, and state-owned land, such as public roads and coastal public lands, from nuisance, erosion, storm surge, and high wind and waves.
 Critical dune areas include, but are not limited to, the dunes that store sand in the beach/dune system to replenish eroding public beaches.

-CUMULATIVE IMPACT - The effect on beach use and access, on a critical dune area, or an area seaward of the dune protection line which results from the incremental effect of an action when added to other past, present, and reasonably foreseeable future actions regardless of what agency or person undertakes such other actions.
-Cumulative effects can result from individually minor but collectively significant actions taking place over a period of time.
+Cumulative Impact - The effect upon beach use and access, upon a critical dune area, or upon an area seaward of the dune protection line that results from the incremental effect of an action when added to other past, present, and reasonably foreseeable future actions, regardless of what agency or person undertakes such other actions.
+"Cumulative impacts" can result from individually minor but collectively significant actions taking place over of period of time.

-$\underline{DUNE}$ - An emergent mound, hill, or ridge of sand, either bare or vegetated, located on land bordering the waters of the Gulf of Mexico.
-Dunes are naturally formed by the windward transport of sediment, but can also be created via man-made vegetated mounds.
-Natural dunes are usually found adjacent to the uppermost limit of wave action and are usually marked by an abrupt change in slope landward of the dry beach.
-The term includes coppice mounds, foredunes, dunes comprising the foredune ridge, back dunes, swales, and man-made vegetated mounds.
+Dune - An emergent mound, hill, or ridge of sand, either bare or vegetated, located on land bordering the waters of the Gulf of Mexico.
+Windward transport of sediment naturally forms dunes, and manmade, vegetated mounds can also create dunes.
+Natural dunes are usually adjacent to the uppermost limit of wave action, and are marked by an abrupt change in slope landward of the dry beach.
+The term includes coppice mounds, foredunes, dunes comprising the foredune ridge, backdunes, swales, and manmade vegetated mounds.

-DUNE COMPLEX - Any emergent area adjacent to the waters of the Gulf of Mexico in which several types of dunes are found or in which dunes have been established by proper management of the area.
-In some portions of the Texas coast, dune complexes contain depressions known as swales.
+Dune Complex - Any emergent area adjacent to the waters of the Gulf of Mexico in which several types of dunes are found or in which dunes have been established by proper management of the area (in some portions of the Texas coast, dune complexes contain depressions known as "swales").